aspnet/SignalR/specs/HubProtocol.md

 * `StreamItem` Message - Indicates individual items of streamed response data from a previous Invocation message.
 * `Completion` Message - Indicates a previous Invocation or StreamInvocation has completed.
 Contains an error if the invocation concluded with an error or the result of a non-streaming method invocation.
 The result will be absent for `void` methods.
 In case of streaming invocations no further `StreamItem` messages will be received
 * `CancelInvocation` Message - Sent by the client to cancel a streaming invocation on the server.
+* `Ping` Message - Sent by either party to check if the connection is active.
+* `Pong` Message - Sent by either party in response to a `Ping` message.

 After opening a connection to the server the client must send a `Negotiation` message to the server as its first message.
 The negotiation message is **always** a JSON message and contains the name of the format (protocol) that will be used for the duration of the connection.
 If the server does not support the protocol requested by the client or the first message received from the client is not a `Negotiation` message the server must close the connection.